stal47/AxisGroupController/README.md

 To explain it simply, **AGC** lets SAS control your hinges that are set in your Axis Groups, allowing you to create a stock vessel, that doesnt require keyboard mashing for whatever fins your using.
 ##### This is a V1.0 release, but there hasnt been much testing!

+## Please report any bugs that you want fixed.
+You can DM @stal47 on discord.

 # Patch Notes